NEW IN R20

 This vector outputs the respective maximum distance of the X, Y and Z directions of the object axis system originating from the Center value.
 In conjunction with the Center and Radius settings, the scale around an object’s bounding box can be calculated.

 Each object in the scene is assigned a unique number.
 Also Generators such as MoGraph Cloner objects sequentially number the objects they generate.
 This number is output here for the object currently being rendered to which the material is assigned.

 This is the unique internal number of the object being rendered.
 Contrary to the Object Index, this number is not necessarily sequential because virtual objects, which, for example, are created when using Generators, are also counted.

 A unique number with which the object’s material that is currently being calculated is identified.

 The index number of the object’s polygon that is currently being calculated.
 The count will always start at 0 for the first polygon.

 If a material uses Sub-Polygon Displacement, new polygons will be created during rendering that will also be assigned new index numbers.
 The number of the Sub-Polygon Displacement polygon that is currently being calculated can be retrieved here.

 Each object’s basic settings has an option for assigning a unique color for the Viewport display, even if no material has yet been assigned to it.
 As a rule, an assigned material will cover and replace this Display Color.
 This output can be used to query the Display Color of the object for the Viewport.

-Triangles are the smallest entity that can make up an object.
-Two triangles can also be combined to form a square.
-Such pair are displayed as quads in the Viewport.
-If a render sample hits such a pair of triangles, this output will send out a positive result, i.e., 1 or TRUE.
-Otherwise it will output 0 or FALSE.
+Triangles are the smallest entity that can make up a polygon object.
+Two triangles can also be combined to form a square quad.
+Such pairs are displayed as quads in the Viewport.
+The offline renderer internally however deals with triangles, while keeping track of the quad they originally belong to (if any).

 If the object being calculated is an instance, this output will send a positive result (1 or TRUE).
 For an original object 0 or FALSE will be output.